jsdclxvi/Reforestation/README.md

-## How many South Americans does it take to change a lightbulb?
-A Brazilian
+## I tried to write a chemistry joke, but could never get a reaction.